SeekNet: Improved Human Instance Segmentation and Tracking via Reinforcement Learning Based Optimized Robot Relocation: Overview and Methodology

 We use a hybrid loss (equation \ref{eq:loss}) to train our network.
 The hybrid loss is a weighted combination of losses for each of the sub-tasks (semantic, offsets, bounding box, classification) performed by our network using the approach presented by Kendall et al. \cite{kendall2018multi} to learn task uncertainties $\sigma$

 We use a standard cross-entropy loss for semantic segmentation, $L_{sem}$.
 L2 regression loss for center offset vectors $L_{offsets}$.
-Both semantic segmentation loss and center offset loss are normalized over the number of valid pixels. $L_{bbox}$ is the L2 regression loss for bounding box parameters (xmin, ymin, xmax, ymax).
-For classification $L_{cls}$, we use Focal Loss \cite{lin2017focal} to counter the imbalance between foreground and background classes.
+Both semantic segmentation loss and center offset loss are normalized over the number of valid pixels. $L_{bbox}$ is the L2 regression loss for bounding box parameters ($x_{min}$, $y_{min}$, $x_{max}$, $y_{max}$).
+For classification $L_{cls}$, we use Focal Loss \cite{lin2017focal} to counter the imbalance between foreground and background classes. \\